AmariahAK/wisdom-drop/README.md

 # Self-Determination Wisdom of the day (August 31 2025)
 > "Opportunities don’t happen.
 You create them."
 > – Chris Grosser

+# Faith & Inspiration Wisdom of the day (September 1 2025)
+> “Faith is taking the first step even when you don’t see the whole staircase.”
+> — Martin Luther King Jr.